-5. ESMA shall, in close cooperation with the members of the ESCB and EBA, develop draft regulatory technical standards to specify the information that the CSD shall provide to the competent authority for the purpose of obtaining the relevant authorisations to provide the banking services ancillary to settlement, the conditions under which the Union currencies referred to in point (b) of paragraph (4b) are considered to be as the most relevant and the practical arrangements for the consultation of the relevant authorities referred to in point (a) of paragraph (4b).
+5. ESMA shall, in close cooperation with the members of the ESCB and EBA, develop draft regulatory technical standards to specify the information that the CSD shall provide to the competent authority for the purpose of obtaining the relevant authorisations to provide the banking services ancillary to settlement.

-ESMA shall submit those draft regulatory technical standards to the Commission by six months from the date of entry into force of this Regulation.
+ESMA shall submit those draft regulatory technical standards to the Commission by nine months from the date of entry into force of this Regulation.